-Warrington win at Huddersfield
+Mamo double as Wire win at Huddersfield

 |Tries: Mamo 2, Cooper, King Goals: Ratchford 5

-Warrington Wolves scored two tries in each half as they proved too strong for at Huddersfield.
+Warrington Wolves scored two tries in each half as they proved too strong for Huddersfield.

 The visitors led 14-0 at the break thanks to two Jake Mamo tries, both converted by Stefan Ratchford, who added a penalty.